Buying a house or unit before the building works have been completed is known as buying off-the-plan.

 - potential issues with obtaining finance - for example, if the value of the property decreases or the completion date changes, you may have problems getting the loan approved.

 If you intend to buy off-the-plan, get a firm completion date in writing from the developer.
-You should get legal advice before signing a contract.
+You should seek independent legal advice before signing a contract.